openshift/oc-mirror/docs/design/overview.md

 2. Differential Synchronization of Operator images
 3. Synchronization of OpenShift cincinnati graph data image (planned)
 4. Synchronization of OpenShift Release images by version or channel latest
-5. Synchronization of Operator Images by full catalog and full catalog at latest operator versions.
-Also, allows for synchronization of individual operators by version to channel(s') HEAD.
+5. Synchronization of Operator Images by full catalog and full catalog at latest (HEAD) operator versions.
+Also, allows for synchronization of individual operators by version to each channels' HEAD.
 6. Synchronization of helm charts
 7. Synchronization of additional images
 8. Remote state backends